hoehermann/purple-gowhatsapp/README.md

 * Mark messages as "read" only after the user interacted with the conversation #47.
 * Defer logging debug messages from go-whatsapp to `purple_debug_info()`.
 * Refactor the file-handling code as it is really ugly.
+* Ability to update contact details on existing buddies #75.
 * Be compatible with the ["Autoreply"](https://github.com/EionRobb/purple-gowhatsapp/issues/3#issuecomment-555814663) plug-in by having an "Away" state.
 * Be compatible with the "Conversation Colors" plug-in.
 * Consistently use dashes in key names.